 Need the right approaches and strategies for investing in startups to maximize potential returns and hedge risks?
 Here are some best practices we recommend.

 First and foremost, choose the startup carefully, including its industry and target market.
 Some industries may not make sound investments at certain times, so consider the prevailing market conditions.
 Some industries are hotter than others.
 Consider your view of society’s needs and direction before picking an investment.

 Factors like the investor’s experience in the industry also come into play when picking an investment in a specific industry.
 If you’re a doctor, for instance, you may have some insights about the medical world that may be valuable when investing in a medical technology startup.
 Higher investment returns are often connected to an investor’s industry expertise.

 Some industries to consider include:

 You should always know what you put your money into, so perform due diligence.
 Spend time investigating a company before signing an investment contract to positively influence your investment outcomes.
+While top platforms like StartEngine and Wefunder tend to filter out scams, they don't individually endorse startups on their platform.
 Dig deeper into the company’s financial records, learn more about the founders and identify what the startup promises to solve.
 The more information you have about a company, the better poised you are to make a wise investment decision.

 Whatever your expertise, you should always diversify in your investment class.
 You may want to diversify beyond 1 or 2 startups.
 Invest in more startup companies to improve your odds of landing a winner.